sn/ohheycrypto/README.md

 ### Configuration File:

-The bot now uses a JSON configuration file instead of environment variables.
+The bot uses a JSON configuration file instead of environment variables.
 Use `ohheycrypto init` to create a template:

 ```json
 {